Registration is open. See Logistics for details or go directly to the [Workspace] to register.

 Workshop Outcomes

-The main outcomes of the workshop will be a white paper summarizing the current state of knowledge concerning solution for a clean ocean, identifying emerging technologies and technology needs, and making recommendations to relevant stakeholders (agencies, companies, researchers) concerning systemic and technology developments to tackle the challenge of marine litter.
+The main outcomes of the workshop will be a white paper identifying priorities for actions that could lead to a cleaner ocean.
+This white paper will also assess knowledge needs related to these priority actions and consider options for interventions that address these priorities.
+Among others, the white paper will also summarize the current state of knowledge concerning options for a clean ocean, identify emerging technologies and technology needs, and make recommendations to relevant stakeholders (agencies, companies, researchers) concerning systemic and technology developments to tackle the challenge of marine litter.
+The priority actions identified by the workshop participants will be integrated into the road map that was developed during the first two workshops.